netlify/cli/docs/commands/sites.md

 ## `sites:create`

 Create an empty site (advanced)
 Create a blank site that isn't associated with any git remote.
-Does not link to the current working directory.
+Will link the site to the current working directory.

 **Usage**